-First, thank you for checking out this post!
-I am extremely excited that I was invited to write a piece on the pros and cons of online learning because I have had experience in both cyber/virtual and traditional settings over the past several years…enjoying both views…and I have wanted to talk about this topic with others, including parents and educators.
+I wanted to write a piece on the pros and cons of online learning because I have had experience in both cyber/virtual and traditional settings over the past several years…enjoying both views.

-I am a fan of online learning, due to the enormous opportunity for flexibility, which I believe all humans crave and need to some level.
+I am a fan of online learning, due to the enormous opportunity for flexibility, which I believe all humans crave and need on some level.

 12 Pros and Cons of Online Learning for Students